Michael Cart

-Michael Cart, born on March 6, 1941, in Logansport, Indiana, United States is an author and expert in children's and young adult literature.
-He earned a degree in Library Science from Columbia University in 1964 and a degree in journalism from Northwestern University.
+Michael Cart (March 6, 1941 – February 13, 2025) was an American author and expert in children's and young adult literature.
+Born in Logansport, Indiana, he earned a degree in Library Science from Columbia University in 1964 and a degree in journalism from Northwestern University.
 From 1964 to 1967 he served in the United States Army.
 Cart received the Grolier Award in 2000 and was the inaugural recipient of the YALSA/ Greenwood Publishing Group Service to Young Adults Award in 2008.

+Cart died in Indiana on February 13, 2025, at the age of 83.